oceanprotocol/docs/content/tutorials/react-publish-data-set.md

 ## Requirements

-This is a continuation of the [React App Setup](/tutorials/react-setup) tutorial, so make sure you have all the steps running.
+This is a continuation of the [React App Setup](/tutorials/react-setup) tutorial, so make sure you have done all the steps described in there.

 ## Adding Publishing

 1. Open `src/App.js` in your marketplace app from the [React App Setup](/tutorials/react-setup) tutorial.
-2. First let's add the asset that we want to publish.
+2. First, let's add the asset that we want to publish.
 To do that, we need to add the following code after `window.ethereum.enable()` line.

    ```javascript
    const asset = {